federicomazzalovo/mmorpg-3d-server/README.md

 ## TODO

-* Check for refactoring
-* Find missing logics that can be implemented
+## CUSTOM FEATURES
+* Add experience feature to allow characters to exp and level up
+* Add skills feature
+* Add equipments feature that increase characters stats

 ## Notes
 * We decided that characters can heal other characters instead of just themselves